Peter D. Wigginton: Biography

 He was editor of the Dodgeville (Wisconsin) Advocate.

 He moved to Snelling, California, in 1862, and continued the practice of law.

 He served as district attorney of Merced County 1864–1868.

 Congress

-Wigginton was elected as a Democrat to the Forty-fourth Congress (March 4, 1875 – March 3, 1877).

-He successfully contested the election of Romualdo Pacheco to the Forty-fifth Congress (February 7, 1878 – March 4, 1879).
+Wigginton was elected as a Democrat to the 44th Congress (March 4, 1875 – March 3, 1877).
+After apparently losing re-election in 1876 to Romualdo Pacheco, Wigginton successfully contested Pacheco's election to the 45th Congress and was seated in his place, serving out the term (February 7, 1878 – March 4, 1879).
+Wigginton did not seek re-nomination.

 He settled in San Francisco in 1880 and resumed the practice of law.
 In 1886, Wigginton founded the American Party, a nativist third party.
-He would go on to be nominated by the party as its candidate for Vice President in the 1888 in place of James R. Geer.
+He would go on to be nominated by the party as its candidate for Vice President in 1888.

 Death

 He died in Oakland, California, July 7, 1890.

 He was interred in Mountain View Cemetery.